We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Fibroids are abnormal growths in the uterus.
 They’re also called uterine fibroids, myomas, and leiomyomas.

 Fibroids aren’t cancerous or life threatening, but they can sometimes cause complications and health problems.

 Fibroids form in and around the uterine walls.
 They’re made of muscle and other tissues.
 They may be as tiny as a seed or grow larger than a tennis ball.
 You may have multiple fibroids or just one.

 Doctors don’t know exactly what causes fibroids.
-Having overweight or obesity increases your risk, as does having low levels of some types of nutrients.
+Having overweight or obesity increases your risk, as does having low levels of some nutrients.

 Fibroids can cause symptoms and complications such as: